GEWIS/aurora-lights-proxy/README.md

-# Narrowcasting Lights Proxy
+# Aurora Lights Proxy

-This script is a simple proxy to forward DMX packets from the Narrowcasting-backend to an ArtNet controller.
+This script is a simple proxy to forward DMX packets from the [Aurora core](https://github.com/gewis/narrowcasting-core) to an ArtNet controller.
 Because the ArtNet controller cannot be connected to a general network, a computer will act as a proxy.
 This script will connect to the SocketIO server and listens for DMX packets.
 Once it receives such a packet, it makes sure it has the right amount of channels and forwards it to the ArtNet controller.

+## Prerequisites
+- Python 3.11.
+- An Artnet controller, for example the Showtec NET-2/3 Pocket.
+The IP should be set to `169.254.0.2`.
+If you change this, make sure you also change it in `main.py`.

 ## Installation
-1. Install Python 3.11.
+- Create a virtual environment `python -m venv venv`.
+- Activate the virtual environment `./venv/Scripts/activate.bat` or `./venv/Scripts/activate`.
-2. `pip install -r requirements.txt`.
+- Install requirements `pip install -r requirements.txt`.
-3. Make sure you have the correct settings configured in `main.py`.
+- Copy `.env.example` to `.env` and set the URL and authentication key.
-4. `python main.py`.
+- Start the script `python main.py`.

+When you start the script, make sure the Artnet controller is connected to the host machine.
+Otherwise, you might get a lot of socket connection errors.
+Note that these are probably from the connection to the Artnet controller and not from the connection with the core.